-Susan Austin is a family research specialist with Family Living Today.
-A mother of three and small business owner in Texas, Austin spends her days juggling work and family life — sometimes expertly, sometimes not.
+Susan Austin is a family research specialist, a mother of three and small business owner in Texas, Austin spends her days juggling work and family life — sometimes expertly, sometimes not.

 But, don’t stress.
 Really, all you need are diapers, a safe place for your baby to sleep, and a handful of clothes.
 If you ask other mums what they found essential in those first hazy days they’ll probably say a sleeping or breast feeding pillow (there are so many to choose from but if you can find a multi purpose one you can use it as a sleep aid when you are pregnant, for breastfeeding comfort and support, and also as an aid to help your baby when he/she first begins to sit up alone), nipple cream for sore nipples if you intend to breast feed and muslin cloths which can be used for all manner of things from swaddling babies to mopping up messes.

 Anything else are really just extras.
 But, the extras can come in handy if you’d like to be ready.
 The suggestions below will help you to make sure your home is prepared for your little one to be safe and comfortable from day one.

 Your time and energy will suddenly disappear as soon as you bring home your baby so it’s helpful to get ahead with cooking, cleaning, and preparing for visitors.
 And give yourself some time to rest up ahead of your baby’s birth, because you’ll certainly need it!

 Clothes should be washed before your baby wears them, so it’s a good idea to prep at least some of your baby’s clothes so they’ll be ready to go as soon as you come home.